sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 st.components.v1.iframe("REPLACE WITH PATH TO YOUR SIGMA PUBIC EMBED")
 ```

-You may have noticed that the code is the same as before but extended in the st.markdown section to add the required iframe.
+You may have noticed that the code is the identical but extended with a call to the st.components.v1.iframe function to add the required iframe.

 Save the new code and refresh the browser page to see the embedded Sigma content: